ibraheemdev/ibraheemca/content/writings/most-common-n-page-path.md

 end
 ```

-All code and files are available on [github](https://gist.github.com/ibraheemdev/60e8b7b00f0cfaab5b9efb0246736f7c)
+All code is available on [github](https://gist.github.com/ibraheemdev/60e8b7b00f0cfaab5b9efb0246736f7c)

-**Bonus Questions**
+## Bonus Questions

-What is the most common N page path? (ex: what is the most common 5 page path?
+- What is the most common N page path? (ex: what is the most common 5 page path?
 The most common 2 page path?)

-What are the Y most common N page paths? (ex: what are the top 4 most common 7-page paths)
+- What are the Y most common N page paths? (ex: what are the top 4 most common 7-page paths)